Mak2006/python-rest-app-cont/README.md

 	1. The app is not required to be packaged.

 ## Stages of the application dev and SDLC - overall follow a **TDD** and agile approach
-1. Stage 1 - Create a monolith and implement the fuctionality.
+1. Stage 1 - Create a monolith and implement the functionality.
 2. Stage 2 - Dissect the application into two microservices, add swagger documentation for REST API.
-3. Stage 3 - Containerize the applicaition and host on Docker or Heroku
+3. Stage 3 - Containerize the application and host on Docker or Heroku

 ## Current status of application
 1. Stage 1 WIP
 2. Libraries used - Flask, jq, virtualenv, pytest, tox,

 ## Target Architecture
 A client server microservice based application.
 Client is web based UI, a flask based python microservice application.
 Server is a microservice which exposes a REST API.
 The REST API documentation is using Swagger documentation.
-For now the service does not use a backend.
+For now, the service does not use a backend.

 ## Usage
-The source code of the application is available at github.
+The source code of the application is available at [Github](https://github.com/Mak2006/python-rest-app-cont).
 Install Python, Flask and run the `server.py`